harshpatel080503/harshpatel080503/README.md

-# Hello, I'm [Your Name]! 👋
+# Hello, I'm Harsh Patel! 👋

 Welcome to my GitHub profile!
 I'm a Data Scientist with a passion for turning data into actionable insights and beautiful visualizations.
 I specialize in machine learning, statistical analysis, and predictive modeling.
-Here, you'll find projects that showcase my skills in Python, R, SQL, and more.
+Here, you'll find projects that showcase my skills in Python, SQL, and more.

 ## 🧑‍💻 About Me

-- 🎓 Graduated from [Your University] with a degree in [Your Degree].
+- 🎓 Pursing Graduation from [LDRP INSTITUTE OF TECHNOLOGY AND RESEARCH](https://www.ldrp.ac.in/) with a degree in [Bachelor of Engineering in Computer Engineering].
 - 💼 Currently working as a Data Scientist at [Your Company].
 - 🌱 I’m currently learning more about [Deep Learning, NLP, Big Data Technologies, etc.].
 - 👯 I’m looking to collaborate on [Open Source Projects, Machine Learning Models, etc.].